Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 Ok, this got interesting quickly …

-Remember how I said that I’d never seen “Explore on page” in SGE while browsing on mobile, but I had seen a Things to know or People also ask variation?
+Remember how I said that I’d never seen “Explore on page” in AI tools while browsing on mobile, but I had seen a Things to know or People also ask variation?
 Well, here, on this Discover article from News Medical, I didn’t get Explore on page, but I did get Explore more:

 Now, here are the People also view results for that News Medical article on deep learning: